zchickenwang/book-notes/tech/zero-to-one.md

 * *If nothing about our society changes fo the next 100 years, then the future is over 100 years away.
 (6)*
-  A clever pithy.
-Good reminder that we can't take progress for granted.
+  A clever, pithy reminder that we can't take progress for granted.
 He harkens back to Americans in the 60's, echoing their expectations of "a four-day workweek, energy too cheap to meter, and vacations on the moon" (9).
 Damn... all they got instead were smaller computer chips.
 And just looking around at subways, street lights, buildings and houses, trash cans and sewage systems, even the way we cook and clean and work out... it does seem like our surroundings are "strangely old".
 Taken from Elon, perhaps?

 * Horizontal vs Vertical Progress
   Horizontal being copying "things that work", aka taking ideas from 1 to n, or globalisation; vertical being creating new things, aka going from 0 to 1, or technology.
 While we may find hope in horizontal progress, he argues that there simply aren't enough resources.
 "Globalisation without new technology is unsustainable" (9).